chris-lovejoy/site/_posts/51 Stats ML /2020-10-31-correlation-causation.md

 100 patients are admitted to hospital with pneumonia, of which 15 also have asthma.
 The doctors know asthma puts them at higher risk of getting more sick, so give them a more aggressive treatment.
 Because of this, the patients with asthma actually recover more quickly.

-If we use this data to train a model, and aren’t careful, the model may conclude that asthma actually improves recovery.
+If we use this data to train a model, and aren't careful, the model may conclude that asthma actually improves recovery.
 As a result, it may recommend treating less aggressively.
-Of course, we can see this is wrong – but to an AI model it’s not so obvious.
+Of course, we can see this is wrong – but to an AI model it's not so obvious.

 ### From statistics to machine learning